profzei/Matebook-X-Pro-2018/Readme.md

 ## Install Settings

-If you try to use [**latest EFI Release**](https://github.com/profzei/Matebook-X-Pro-2018/releases) for installing macOS onto your Matebook X Pro, you'll realize it didn't work...
-Why?
+If you try to use [**latest EFI Release**](https://github.com/profzei/Matebook-X-Pro-2018/releases) for installing macOS onto your Matebook X Pro, you'll realize it didn't work... **Why**?

 Because our EFI is very fine tuned to overcome some InsydeH2O firmware's limits and therefore it is not suitable for installation process as it is.

 Please refer to Wiki section for a [**detailed guide for installing macOS**](https://github.com/profzei/Matebook-X-Pro-2018/wiki/Installing-macOS).

 ## Post - Install Settings